MARGARET À BARROW (1500-1560)

 KATHERINE ARDEN (d.
 1602+)

 Katherine Arden was a prostitute.
 Her story is told by Gustav Ungerer in “Prostitution in Late Elizabethan England: The Case of Mary Newborough,” in Medieval and Renaissance Drama in England, Vol. 15, edited by John Pitcher, Robert Lindsey, and Susan Cerasano.
-Unmarried and pregnant in mid-April 1599, Katherine Arden was facing childbirth with no midwife present in the house of one Pugsby in St. Peter’s Lane, Clerkenwell, notorious as a red light district.
+Unmarried and pregnant in mid-April 1599, Katherine Arden was facing childbirth with no midwife present in the house of one Pugsby in St. Peter’s Lane, Clerkenwell, an address notorious as a red light district.
 At the christening of another prostitute’s child, some of those attending were concerned that Katherine, who used to lie in brothels run by male keepers, would not be property attended during her confinement.
 Elizabeth Reignoldes was asked to look after her and may have been the only woman present when Katherine delivered her child.
-Ungererspeculates that she abandoned the infant.
+Ungerer speculates that she abandoned the infant.
 A few months later, in August 1599, another prostitute, Mary Newborough, took Katherine with her to see the muster of soldiers in St. James’s Park, a effort to drum up new business.
 Both women ended up in Bridewell, where Katherine was examined on November 10, 1599.
-She made up a story about having come with her husband from beyond the Seas and lodging in Fetter Lane.
+She made up a story about having come from beyond the Seas with her husband and lodging in Fetter Lane.
 Examined again on December 14, she confessed the truth.
 By then she was in poor health and was put with Mary Newborough and Mary Digby so they could look after her.
 She was soon after released, but not for long.
 She was back in Bridewell in 1602 and entertaining the governor of that institution, Nicholas Bywater, in her bed.
 In payment, he left the door open so that she could escape.
-Kate Arden was immortalized by Ben Jonson in his “Epigram 133,” her case of “burning clap” said to be so virulent that it “kindled the fire” that burned the Globe Theatre in June 1613.
+Kate Arden was immortalized by Ben Jonson in his “Epigram 133,” in which her case of “burning clap” was said to be so virulent that it “kindled the fire” that burned the Globe Theatre in June 1613.